nciemniak/molly-simon-site/content/research/index.md

       his free time, he loves to bake or be outdoors.
     photo: /uploads/peter-smith-compressed.jpg
   - name: Haylee Archer
-    about: Haylee Archer (she/her) is an Astrophysics PhD student in the School of Earth and Space Exploration whose primary research is studying star formation in **dwarf irregular galaxies**.
+    about: Haylee Archer (she/her) is an Astrophysics PhD student in ASU's School of Earth and Space Exploration whose primary research is studying star formation in **dwarf irregular galaxies**.
 She holds a Master’s in Science Teaching and works with Dr. Simon for her secondary project assessing the